SmonSE/GhostBLE/README.md

 1. Enable WiFi (**FN** on Cardputer or **BtnA** on StickS3)
 2. Connect to WiFi AP **`GhostBLE`** (password: **`ghostble123!`**)
 3. Open **`192.168.4.1`** in a browser
-4. Use the **▶ REPLAY LOG** button in Settings to replay a recorded session from SD card
+4. Change Settings for wifissid, wifipwd and device name

 ---